 Is there a chance that Hysucat rolls over in a sharp turn at high speed?

 Why should I chose a hydrofoil fitted catamaran instead of a mono-hull?

 The Hysucat’s advantage comes from the improved lift to drag ratio compared to any planing hull.
-As well as the reduction of wetted area of the hull, the foils will also improve the manoeuvrability of the catamaran.
-There is no negative behaviour of a vessel fitted with foils except that the craft will be more sensitive to trim in flat water conditions.
-Once the vessel will get up on the foils at around 15 – 18 knots (depending on the weight), the resistance of the boat will be very small therefore the sea ride will be improved and the water friction will be decreased.
+As well as the reduction of the wetted area of the hull, the foils will also improve the maneuverability of the catamaran.
+There is no negative behavior of a vessel fitted with foils except that the craft will be more sensitive to trim in flat water conditions.
+The Once the vessel will get up on the foils at around 15 – 18 knots (depending on the weight), the resistance of the boat will be very small.
+Thus, the sea ride will be improved and the water friction will be decreased.

 Why don’t all the boat builders install hydrofoils on their vessels?

 The main reason for the lack of Hydrofoils coming into the mainstream is due to the fact that foils are relatively complex to design and install on a vessel.
 On classic hydrofoil systems that elevate the vessel completely out of the water, propulsion systems need to be specially designed for the foil application, thereby raising the cost and stability issues.
 For small vessels under 7 metres, the added cost of the hull plus the foil means that the vessel is substantially more expensive to build than a conventional planing hull.